srfoster/php-blog-example/backend/README.md

 # Note about CORS

 Our REST API returns a header `Access-Control-Allow-Origin: *`.
 This allows the React dev environment (by default hosted at `localhost:3000`) to be able to access resources "cross-origin" -- which is normally disabled for security reasons.
+(For a quick overview, see: https://www.youtube.com/watch?v=4KHiSt0oLJ0)